Hashem Akbari: Research

 Akbari conducted research on the potential for cool roofing and paving materials to reduce the urban heat island effect.
 He proposed work in adapting cool roofs as a "prescriptive" requirement for low-slope non-residential buildings in California.
 In 2003, his proposal was approved by the California Energy Commission; it went into effect later in October 2005.
 He provided basis and assistance for the development of cool roof standards in Florida, Chicago, Georgia, and Atlanta.

 His research has quantified the effect of cool roofs on increasing surface albedo to cool the globe.
-The city of Osaka, Japan, has recently instituted a $1.7 billion program of cool roofs, green roofs, and urban trees as a result of his research.
+In 2004, Akbari stated that the city of Osaka in Japan had instituted a $1.7 billion program of cool roofs, green roofs, and urban trees as a result of his research.
 Akbari's other contributions to the development of several international standards are: